meta-trial/meta-edc/README.rst

   git checkout master
   cp .env.tests .env

-Edit the environment file to include your mysql password in the ``DATABASE_URL``
+Edit the environment file (.env) to include your mysql password in the ``DATABASE_URL``.

 .. code-block:: bash

-  cd ~/projects/meta-edc
-  git checkout master
-  mysql://user:password@127.0.0.1:3306/meta
+  # look for and update this line
+  DATABASE_URL=mysql://user:password@127.0.0.1:3306/meta

-Continue with the installation
+Continue with the installation:

 .. code-block:: bash